 Throughout history, tales of chivalry have burnished the legends of brave, handsome knights who rescue fair damsels, slay dragons and conquer evil.
 But behind many a hero is a good-for-nothing younger brother trying just to stay out of the way of those dragons, evil and trouble in general.
 As two princes on a daring mission to save their land, they must rescue the heir apparent's fiancée before their kingdom is destroyed.
 Thadeous (McBride) has spent his life watching his perfect older brother Fabious (Franco) embark upon valiant journeys and win the hearts of his people.
 Tired of being passed over for adventure, adoration and the throne, he's settled for a life of wizard's weed, hard booze and easy maidens.
 But when Fabious' bride-to-be, Belladonna (Zooey Deschanel), gets kidnapped by the evil wizard Leezar (Justin Theroux), the king gives his deadbeat son an ultimatum: Man up and help rescue her or get cut off.
 Half-assedly embarking upon his first quest, Thadeous joins Fabious to ...Written by

-During filming, James Franco flew back and forth between New York and Belfast because he was attending full-time classes in university.
+During filming, James Franco flew back and forth between New York City and Belfast, because he was attending full-time classes in college.
 See more »

 See more »